-For more information, contact EMILY GROSS at (408) 630-2415 or by email at EGross@valleywater.org.
-Visit valleywater.org to use our Access Valley Water customer service system.

-With three easy steps, get information on water district projects and submit questions, complaints or compliments.
+For more information, contact us at (408) 630-2415 or by email at EGross@valleywater.org.
+Or use our Access Valley Water customer request and information system at valleywater.org to find out the latest information on district projects or to submit questions, complaints or compliments directly to a district staff person.